denyphilip/ecomfrontend/README.md

 ## Project info

 - Set up a new project in vue named ecomfrontend.
-Have used Vuex to manage our application state,Vue router forr navigation and Axios to fetch data from the API.
+Have used Vuex to manage our application state,Vue router for navigation and Axios to fetch data from the API.

 ## Setup(Install required packages)